-Publiacqua S.p.A. ("Publiacqua"), in which ACEA's 75.01 per cent. owned subsidiary Acque Blu Fiorentine S.p.A. holds 40 per cent., is the company that manages the integrated water services of ATO 3 Tuscany - Medio Valdarno with an area of approximately 3,720 square kilometres.
-The area includes 49 municipalities, including the provinces of Pistoia, Prato and Florence, and comprised approximately 1,244,000 inhabitants in 2020.
+Publiacqua S.p.A. ("Publiacqua"), in which ACEA's 75.01 per cent. owned subsidiary Acque Blu Fiorentine S.p.A. holds 40 per cent., is the company that manages the integrated water services of ATO 3 Tuscany - Medio Valdarno with an area of approximately 3,762 square kilometres.
+The area includes 46 municipalities, including the provinces of Pistoia, Prato and Florence, and comprised approximately 1,297,368 inhabitants in 2022.

 Publiacqua supplies integrated water services on the basis of an agreement signed on 20 December 2001 (that came into effect on 1 January 2002) between Publiacqua and the Water District Authority of Medio Valdarno, which has a duration of 20 years.
-The water network covers nearly 7,155 km and the sewerage network is approximately 3,712 km long with 128 linked treatment plants.
+The water network covers nearly 6,907 km and the sewerage network is approximately 3,820 km long with 128 linked treatment plants.

-With regard to tariffs for the period 2020-2023, on 26 June 2020, the Tuscan Water Authority approved the tariffs for the third regulatory period (2020-2023) and promptly sent the tariff proposal to ARERA.
+With regard to tariffs for the period 2020-2023, on 26 June 2020, the Water Regional Authority of Tuscany approved the tariffs for the third regulatory period (2020-2023) and promptly sent the tariff proposal to ARERA.
 Substantially, the regulatory economic and financial plan highlighted a tariff trend, and consequently a guaranteed revenue constraint that is constant over time, with application only of annual inflation.
-Validation of the data by ARERA is still in progress during this phase.
+On 16 February 2021, with Resolution no 59/2021/R/idr, ARERA approved the tariff framework for the 2020-2023 period.
+Following said resolution, on 31 March 2021, the Tuscan Area Governing Body (AIT) and Publicacqua entered into an agreement which approved the extension of the concession to 31 December 2024.